 Market risk is the risk that changes in market prices, such as interest rates, will affect the University's income.
 The objective of market risk management is to control market risk exposures within acceptable parameters while optimizing the return on risk.

-Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in the market interest rates.
+Fixed interest rate instruments are subject to fair value risk.
 The University is exposed to this risk with respect to the P3 debt as disclosed in note 8.